asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

 ## Introduction

 The previous tutorial taught you about writing an AsyncAPI document for Kafka messages using the default schema.
-In this tutorial, you'll learn how to write the same document using Avro Schema instead.
+This turorial will teach you to write the same document using Avro Schema.

+While AsyncAPI schemas can be the default choice for describing payloads, many prefer using Avro Schemas to define messages in Kafka.
+Through this tutorial you'll learn to modify your existing AsyncAPI schema to add Avro schema into your document.

 ## Background Context